Fusion-Party-Aus/Formal-Documents/Constitution.md

    > **Note:** There is no restriction on more than one Branch running a candidate in the same electorate / ward or equivalent in these rules.

-   j. allocate preferences in electorates / ward or equivalent where Branch candidates are running.
+   j. allocate preferences in electorates / wards or equivalent where Branch candidates are running, subject to any applicable guidelines.

    k. where desired to present preselected candidates to the Association for formal endorsement by the Association.